Chiefs nix headdresses, face paint to start NFL season

 MISSION, Kan.
-(AP) — Kansas City Chiefs fans who file into Arrowhead Stadium Thursday for a masked and socially distanced start to the NFL season won’t be wearingheaddresses or face paintamid a nationwide push for racial justice following the police-custody death of George Floyd in Minneapolis.
+(AP) — Kansas City Chiefs fans who file into Arrowhead stadium Thursday for a masked and socially distanced start to the NFL season won’t be wearing headdresses or face paint amid a nationwide push for racial justice following the death of George Floyd in Minneapolis.

 The move by the reigning Super Bowl champions has pleased Native Americans as a good first step, but frustrated some of the 17,000 fans who will be in the stands as the team becomes the first to take the field in front of a crowd — albeit a smaller than normal one — during the coronavirus pandemic.
 Enforcing the new restrictions also comes as the team tries to require masks, which has proven challenging at some public practices.